 I have played and been interviewed for two television programmes, one broadcast in 1995 on HTV and a German TV programme broadcast in 1998.
 I always enjoy new musical ventures and collaborating with other artists.
 I have improvised whilst talented dancers perform and have also created music for Poetry evenings.
 As an artist, I think it is important to be open to new ideas and ventures to keep yourself fresh.
 I have also travelled with my violin, playing in Europe, Japan and India.
 In India, I played in ensembles for meditation events attended by thousands of people.
 This was a great joy.
 It is always an honour to take people into deeper spaces with music.
 Meditation & Healing has been another great love of my life, travelling alongside Music.
 I am thrilled that there is much documentation now on the beneficial effects of music.
 This includes benefits for mother & baby during pregnancy, the healthy development of a child's brain and dementia patients.

-Currently I teach privately from home, I sing in a Chamber Choir and coach the ladies - and enjoy all manner of musical engagements.
+Currently I teach privately from home; I sing in a Chamber Choir and coach the ladies; play violin with Kanekt - and enjoy all manner of musical engagements.
 I love playing for weddings, special occasions and memorials.
-I can offer a varied repertoire; Classical, Celtic, Indian and Gypsy music - including timeless Classics such as Ave Maria and Jesu My Joy.
-I can also compose a special piece, just for you and your memorable occasion.
+I can offer a varied repertoire - Classical, Celtic, Indian and Gypsy music... and I can also compose a special piece, just for you and your memorable occasion.